Skip to Content

 Two people divorce generally because they cannot see eye-to-eye on important marital issues.
 It's really no surprise when one of those areas of disagreement is how the children should be raised.

 Disputes over child custody are common in divorce.
-At Burrows Law Group, our attorneys understand the stress these arguments place on the entire family.
-Our compassionate and focused representation helps to bring this issue to a resolution that supports the child’s best interests.
+At Burrows Law Group, our child custody attorneys in Denton understand the stress these arguments place on the entire family.
+Our compassionate and focused representation aims to bring this issue to a resolution that supports the child's best interests.

 The legal term for custody in the Lone Star State is conservatorship.
 As a matter of public policy, the state has three goals: assuring the children have frequent and continuing contact with both parents (unless deemed unsafe); providing a safe, stable, and nonviolent environment for the child; and encouraging parents to share in the rights and duties of raising their children.